 In this paper, we proposed a stochastic difference equation (SDE) of the form $X_n = A_n X{n-1} + B_n$ to model the relative returns of hedge funds.
-In sections 2 and 3 we showed that the model is remarkably tractable, with many convenient analytical properties.
+In §2-§3 we showed that the model is remarkably tractable, with many convenient analytical properties.
 Afterwards, we showed that the model is remarkably flexible for model fitting by showing how it can be calibrated to the data from the TASS database from 2000 to 2005.
 The foundation of our approach is persistence.
-It is quantified in the model via $\gamma \equiv \mathbb{E}[A_n]$.
-We presented a strong case for basing the model on persistence by showing that the observed persistence estimated from the data by regression is statistically significant for all but two strategies (see table 1).
+It is quantified in the model via $\gamma \equiv \mathbb{E}[A_n]$ .
+We presented a strong case for basing the model on persistence by showing that the observed persistence estimated from the data by regression is statistically significant for all but two strategies (see Table 1).
 The persistence was found to range from 0.11 to 0.49 across the eleven fund strategies.

-For the emerging-market strategy, the parsimonious (two parameter) constant-persistence normal-noise model with $A_n = \gamma$ and $B_n \stackrel{d}{=} N(0, \sigma_b^2)$ provides an excellent fit, with σ_b^2 fitted to the estimated relative-returns variance σ^2 directly by equation (5).
-However, the constant-persistence normal-noise model is not suitable for the fund-of-fund strategy, or most other strategies, largely because the relative-return distribution has heavy tails.
+For the emerging-market strategy, the parsimonious (two parameter) constant-persistence normalnoise model with $A_n = \gamma$ and $B_n \stackrel{d}{=} N(0, \sigma_b^2)$ provides an excellent fit, with $\sigma_b^2$ fit to the estimated relative-returns variance $\sigma^2$ directly by (2.4).
+However, the constant-persistence normal-noise model is not suitable for the fund-of-fund strategy, and most other strategies, largely because the relativereturn distribution has heavy tails.
 However, we find that some strategies are well approximated by the beta-persistence normal-noise model.
-In particular, that is the case for the long-short equity strategy, as we show in appendix I. We do a complete fitting for that strategy there.
+In particular, that is the case for the long-short equity strategy, as we show in the Appendix §I. We do a complete fitting for that strategy there.

-For the heavy-tailed distributions, we demonstrated the SDE model flexibility by showing that a good fit can be obtained for the fund-of-fund relative-return process by choosing variables A_n and B_n in different ways.
-The betapersistence mixed-noise model in section 6.4, the constant-persistence stable-noise model in section 7 and the beta-persistence empirical-noise model in appendix G all produced remarkably good fits, given the limited and unreliable data.
-Each of these models has advantages and disadvantages: the empirical-noise model is evidently the most accurate, but it is a complicated non-parametric model, which may only be useful in simulation studies.
+For the heavy-tailed distributions, we demonstrated the SDE model flexibility by showing that a good fit can be obtained for the fund-of-fund relative-return process by choosing variables $A_n$ and $B_n$ in different ways.
+The beta-persistence mixed-noise model in §6.4, the constant-persistence stablenoise model in §7 and the beta-persistence empirical-noise model in Appendix §G all produced remarkably good fits, given the limited and unreliable data.
+Each of these models has advantages and disadvantages: The empirical-noise model is evidently most accurate, but it is a complicated non-parametric model, which may only be useful in simulation studies.
 The stable-noise model has the most appealing mathematical form, but it is not as accurate and it cannot exploit the variance for fitting (since it implies infinite variance).
 The mixed-noise model falls in between: it has good accuracy and it is a parametric model that can use the variance for fitting, but the parametric structure is complicated, making it harder to use in mathematical analysis.
 But these three models are just a sample of what could be considered.
 They illustrate that our SDE model offers a flexible model for fitting.

 We paid special attention to matching the (assumed stationary) single-year relative-return distribution, but we also evaluated the fit of the stochastic-process model over time.
-As shown in equation (21), the SDE model predicts that the autocorrelation coefficient should coincide with the persistence factor γ .
+As shown in (3.10), the SDE model predicts that the autocorrelation coefficient should coincide with the persistence factor $\gamma$ .
 Table 1 shows that is consistent with the data.
-In section 8 we also showed that the model predicted five-year hitting probabilities of high (or low) thresholds reasonably well too.
-The fit here was especially good for the beta-persistence empirical-noise model, as shown in appendix G. In this test, our conclusions were not as strong as we would like because of the relatively
+In §8 we also showed that the model predicted 5-year hitting probabilities of high (or low) thresholds reasonably well too.
+The fit here was especially good for the beta-persistence empirical-noise model, as shown in Appendix §G. In this test, our conclusions were not as strong as we would like because of the relatively small sample sizes and the somewhat unreliable data.
+We think that there is the potential for even better fitting with better data.